justinvalli/PortOp_Analyst_Rating/README.md

 > Note: `analyst_rating` is found in main folder. `sentiment_analysis_data` is found the Analysis Folder.
 The three models can be found in the Machine Learning Folder.

-Import the following dependencies and libraries:
+### Import the following libraries and dependencies:

-### Imports:
 ```
 import pandas as pd
 from sklearn.model_selection import train_test_split